IT Contractor Tax - Accountants for Contractors

 "If the broadband connection is paid for by the company and is provided at the employees/directors home then, a full deduction for the cost is allowed when calculating the corporation tax due for the year.

-"Provided that any personal use of that connection is 'insignificant', no benefit in kind issues arise for the individual.
-If the broadband connection is used for a mixture of business and personal use then a benefit in kind will apply with the full amount paid by the company becoming taxable on the individual."
+“However, if the broadband connection is used for a mixture of business and personal use then a benefit in kind will apply with the full amount paid by the company becoming taxable on the individual.”

 Business use of a personal broadband service